jacebenson/cedar/docs/versioned_docs/version-2.0/forms.md

 | `<DatetimeLocalField>` | `valueAsDate`    |

 `valueAsDate` and `valueAsNumber` are built into React Hook Form and are based on the HTML standard.
-But because Redwood uses GraphQL on the backend, it's important that the types submitted by the form be what the GraphQL server expects.
+But because Cedar uses GraphQL on the backend, it's important that the types submitted by the form be what the GraphQL server expects.
-Instead of forcing users to make heavy-use of `setValueAs` for custom coercion, Redwood extends react hook form's `valueAs` properties with two more for convenience:
+Instead of forcing users to make heavy-use of `setValueAs` for custom coercion, Cedar extends react hook form's `valueAs` properties with two more for convenience:

 - `valueAsBoolean`
 - `valueAsJSON`

 ### Default treatment of empty input values

-Redwood provides a flexible treatment of empty input field value.
+Cedar provides a flexible treatment of empty input field value.
 Appropriate treatment of empty fields can make working with fields for database relations easier.

 The treatment of empty field values is governed by the following: